Former FBI informant will plead guilty to lying about phony bribery scheme involving the Bidens

 But Smirnov had only routine business dealings with Burisma starting in 2017, according to court documents.
 An FBI field office investigated the allegations and recommended the case be closed in August 2020, according to charging documents.

-No evidence has emerged that Joe Biden acted corruptly or accepted bribes in his current role or previous office as vice president.
+No evidence has emerged that Joe Biden acted corruptly or accepted bribes as president or in his previous office as vice president.

-While his identity wasn’t publicly known before the indictment, Smirnov’s claims played a major part in the Republican effort in Congress to investigate the president and his family, and helped spark a House impeachment inquiry into Biden.
+While Smirnov’s identity wasn’t publicly known before the indictment, his claims played a major part in the Republican effort in Congress to investigate the president and his family, and helped spark a House impeachment inquiry into Biden.
 Before Smirnov’s arrest, Republicans had demanded the FBI release the unredacted form documenting the unverified allegations, though they acknowledged they couldn’t confirm if they were true.

 But Hunter Biden had never traveled to Ukraine, according to Smirnov’s indictment.